First National Bank (Clinton, Iowa)

-First National Bank is an historic structure located in downtown Clinton, Iowa, United States.
+First National Bank is a historic structure located in downtown Clinton, Iowa, United States.
 Clinton architect A.H.
 Morrell designed the building in the Classical Revival style.
 It was built by Daniel Haring from 1911 to 1912.
 The two-story structure features a pediment and fluted columns flanking the main entrance.
 The exterior is composed of dressed stone and is 50 ft wide.
 It was listed on the National Register of Historic Places in 1985.